 Boy…is it allergy season again in Ohio!
 It seems like this has been the worst season in years.
-Could be due to the fact we had such a warm winter and spring.
+It could be due to the fact we had such a warm winter and spring.
 I am sure there are many of you that have used your quota of Allegra, Zyrtec or the plethora of other antihistamines available.
 Animals are suffering through their allergies too.
-In fact animals have allergies to the same pollens that we do; the difference is that we most often have respiratory signs, such as sneezing and watery eyes, where dogs and cats have problems with their skin.
+In fact, animals have allergies to the same pollens that we do; the difference is that we most often have respiratory signs, such as sneezing and watery eyes, where dogs and cats have problems with their skin.

 A very important difference to remember is the fact is that our allergies are caused mostly due to histamine release and which is NOT true of animals.
 Animals’ allergies are mediated by other chemicals.
 That is why antihistamines are so effective for our allergies but only effective in animals, 10 -30 % of the time.

 So what is an allergy?
 It is the body’s exaggerated response to something it sees as foreign.
 Many people think allergies happen when the immune system is down, but it is just the opposite.
 Allergies form when an animal is exposed to some protein (an allergen) and the body produces specific cells called helper t cells.
 These t cells wait for the invader to come again, (which with pollens happens seasonally) and when it does….POW…allergic signs.
 It normally takes at least 2 years for the animal to develop, or become sensitive to the specific pollen allergen, then when it does, then animal develops seasonal allergies.

 Now that we know all about the cause of allergies, what are the signs in our pets?
 So…..here is my list on the 4 most common signs, I see when your pet develops allergies.

 - Ear infections: